The names of imported 'byLayer' materials from Autodesk AutoCAD have changed in Lumion 10.3.

 - If you have not assigned an AutoCAD material to a part of your model and it is using ByLayer (see the screenshot below), all parts of the model that use the same ByLayer color will be imported as a single surface with one material in Lumion.
 The material name of the imported surface in Lumion will be based on the Layer name in Autodesk AutoCAD.

-5.3: How do you get your models to look as round in Lumion as they do in Autodesk AutoCAD?
+5.3: How do you get your models to look as rounded in Lumion as they do in Autodesk AutoCAD?

 - Lumion 10.3 and newer: Tessellation of imported .DWG files is controlled by their FACETRES value in Autodesk AutoCAD.
 If curved surfaces look faceted, increase the FACETRES value in Autodesk AutoCAD.
 And conversely, if curvy surfaces are too demanding in Lumion, please reduce the FACETRES value in Autodesk AutoCAD.